LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/studio.rst.txt

    ``directors``?
 List the contents of both tables to find out.

 #.
 Delete one person from the ``directors`` table, then re-run your SQL command
    from step 8.
-What consequence does removing a director have on ``movies``?
+What consequence results from trying to remove a director?

 Bonus Missions
 ---------------